Fish is mostly good for you.

 Fish that contain the highest level of mercury are larger and older sharks, swordfish, king mackerel, and tilefish.
-It is probably a good idea for most people to avoid eating much of these fish.
+It is probably a good idea for most people to eat less of these fish.
 They can be replaced with other fish and shellfish such as shrimp, pollock, canned light tuna, salmon and catfish, which all contain much less mercury.

 Most other fish fall somewhere in between.
 The United States Environmental Protection Agency has a complete listing of the mercury levels in commercial seafood and fish.
 It is also interesting to note that deep-frying fish may increase the concentration of mercury in fish.